open-webui/docs/features.md

 - 🧩 **Model Builder**: Easily create Ollama models via the Web UI.
 Create and add custom characters/agents, customize chat elements, and import models effortlessly through [Open WebUI Community](https://openwebui.com/) integration.

-- 🔍 **RAG Embedding Support**: Change the RAG embedding model directly in document settings, enhancing document processing.
-This feature supports Ollama and OpenAI models.
+- 📚 **Local RAG Integration**: Dive into the future of chat interactions with groundbreaking Retrieval Augmented Generation (RAG) support.
+This feature seamlessly integrates document interactions into your chat experience.
+You can load documents directly into the chat or add files to your document library, effortlessly accessing them using the `#` command before a query.

-- 🌐 **Web Browsing Capability**: Seamlessly integrate websites into your chat experience using the `#` command followed by the URL.
+- 🌐 **Web Browsing Capability**: Seamlessly integrate websites into your chat experience using the `#` command followed by a URL.
 This feature allows you to incorporate web content directly into your conversations, enhancing the richness and depth of your interactions.

 - 🎨 **Image Generation Integration**: Seamlessly incorporate image generation capabilities using options such as AUTOMATIC1111 API or ComfyUI (local), and OpenAI's DALL-E (external), enriching your chat experience with dynamic visual content.

-- 🤖 **Multiple Model Support**: Seamlessly switch between different chat models for diverse interactions.
+- ⚙️ **Many Models Conversations**: Effortlessly engage with various models simultaneously, harnessing their unique strengths for optimal responses.
+Enhance your experience by leveraging a diverse set of models in parallel.

 - 🔐 **Role-Based Access Control (RBAC)**: Ensure secure access with restricted permissions; only authorized individuals can access your Ollama, and exclusive model creation/pulling rights are reserved for administrators.